pimutils/vdirsyncer/CONTRIBUTING.rst

   * Make sure you have the latest version by executing ``pip install --user --upgrade vdirsyncer``.

-  * Include your configuration, the commands you're executing, and their output.
+  * Include the Python version, your configuration, the commands you're executing, and their output.

   * Use ``--verbosity=DEBUG`` when including output from vdirsyncer.